Imaginaerum (film): Plot

 Back in the real world, Gem arrives at Thomas' home, where she encounters Ann.
 It is revealed that when Thomas and Ann toured together with their band, Thomas' wife was killed in a car accident when Gem was a child.
 Because Thomas was not around during her childhood, Gem grew up resenting him throughout her life.
 Ann informs her that the night that Thomas' wife died, Thomas was with her, as he had stopped her from overdosing on drugs at the time, which reminded him too much of his father's suicide.
 Later, Ann opens a safe in Thomas' study, only to find sheets of paper containing incomprehensible writing.
 Ann makes Gem realize that in time Thomas grew as bitter as his own father due to their similar pasts.
 As a result, he pushed her away in order not to hurt her as his father did.
 Gem realizes that the notes are all of Thomas' memories when he found out about his dementia and that he did care for her after all.
 She spends the night piecing the sheets together to form a pattern on the floor.
 When the house experiences a power failure and Gem's cell phone dies, Ann drives Gem to the hospital.

 Meanwhile, in his dream world, Thomas rediscovers his memories with Gem and is determined to hold on to them.
 He confronts Mr. White, who reveals himself as the manifestation of Theodore.
 During the ensuing roller coaster ride, Thomas relinquishes his grip on his father.
 In turn, he lets go of his last memories of Theodore, and holds onto those of Gem.
 He reaches the end of the roller coaster ride and awakens from his coma with Gem and Ann by his bedside.
-With his last breath, Thomas reconciles with his daughter before passing away.
+With his last breath, Thomas reconciles with his daughter before dying.

 Gem returns to her father's home to play the grand piano.
 When she notices a key not playing right, she opens the lid and discovers a brass name plate lodged between the wires, removing it and placing it on the repaired snow globe.
 The name plate reads "G Em", revealing Gem's name as the keys G and E minor.
 Thomas mentions throughout the film that the two chords are key to his memories and all he wants is to hear them one last time.
 He told her that when the chords are played correctly, the Arabesque in the globe will spin.
 After Gem realizes Thomas really loved her, she plays the chord and the Arabesque spins, symbolizing their reconciliation.